Weather Routing

 The set of points that can be reached

-at a certain time is called "isochrone".
+at a certain time is called "isochrone" (same time).

 Plotting isochrones in the chart is a great way to figure

-routing calculation looks like this:
+routing algorithm looks like this:

 - Add new branches to the tree until next isochrone